The Carbon Trust

 The two standards are intended to consolidate many other reporting mechanisms into a single global baseline.
 Two significant reporting bodies have already been consolidated into the ISSB: the Climate Disclosure Standards Board and the Value Reporting Foundation.
 From 2024 onwards, TCFD monitoring responsibilities will be transferred to the ISSB.
 The ISSB is committed to maintaining interoperability with other reporting mechanism and accordingly has signed a memorandum of understanding with Global Reporting Initiative (GRI).

 The climate reporting landscape is not as mature as the traditional financial reporting landscape, and it is therefore more complex and subject to change.
 However, in recent years there have been significant interventions to attempt to standardize climate reporting and align it with financial reporting to ensure disclosure becomes ‘business-as-usual’.
-The introduction of the International Sustainability Standards Board (ISSB) Sustainability Disclosure Standards is a critical milestone in advancing the goal of aligned reporting (see box).
+The introduction of the International Sustainability Standards Board (ISSB) Sustainability Disclosure Standards is a critical milestone in advancing the goal of aligned reporting and the climate reporting landscape has also significantly matured with the introduction of the EU’s Corporate Sustainability Reporting Directive (see box).

 Governments, investors, regulators, and consumers agree on the importance of corporate climate reporting to increase transparency and accountability, and improve investor, regulator, and consumer decision-making.
 The UN High Level Expert Group's report Integrity Matters outlines the multiple benefits of clear, accessible, and comparable climate reporting: